Nolensville Planning Commission

 Staff Present: Sarah Sitterle, Kali Mogul, Counsel Robert Notestine

 The meeting was called to order at 7:01 p.m. by Chairman Douglas Radley.

 Chairman Radley led the pledge of allegiance.

 3. APPROVAL OF MINUTES

-Commissioner Ashlee Walden moved to approve the minutes from the Planning Commission Meeting on July 10, 2018, seconded by Commissioner Jimmy Reaves.
-The motion passed unanimously.
+Commissioner Ashlee Walden moved to approve the minutes from the Planning Commission Meeting on April 9, 2019, seconded by Commissioner Jimmy Reaves.
+The approval passed unanimously.